 - Make sure your site's hosting server is not down, overloaded, or misconfigured.

 If connection, timeout or response problems persists, check with your web hoster and consider increasing your site's ability to handle traffic.

 - Check that you are not inadvertently blocking Google.

 You might be blocking Google due to a system level issue, such as a DNS configuration issue, a misconfigured firewall or DoS protection system, or a content management system configuration.
 Protection systems are an important part of good hosting and are often configured to automatically block unusually high levels of server requests.
 However, because Googlebot often makes more requests than a human user, it can trigger these protection systems, causing them to block Googlebot and prevent it from crawling your website.
 To fix such issues, identify which part of your website's infrastructure is blocking Googlebot and remove the block.
 The firewall may not be under your control, so you may need to discuss this with your hosting provider.

 - Control search engine site crawling and indexing wisely.

 Some webmasters intentionally prevent Googlebot from reaching their websites, perhaps using a firewall as described above.
 In these cases, usually the intent is not to entirely block Googlebot, but to control how the site is crawled and indexed.
 If this applies to you, check the following:

-- To control Googlebot's crawling of your content, use a robots.txt file and configure URL parameters.
+- To control Googlebot's crawling of your content, use a robots.txt file.

 - If you're worried about rogue bots using the Googlebot user-agent, you can verify whether a crawler is actually Googlebot.